The article below is taken from SaaS Mag Issue 4. To order your free copy, click here.

-Brennan Dunn, a former marketing consultant and founder of RightMessage, wrote the book on personalization for online marketing.
+Brennan Dunn, a former marketing consultant and co-founder of RightMessage, wrote the book on personalization for online marketing.
 Back in 2008, when he was running a consulting firm in Virginia, he was “bitten by the SaaS bug” (as he says) from spending time with friends like Amy Hoy, founder of 30×500 Academy.
 Fast forward to 2011, and Dunn founded Planscope, a project management and reporting software for consultants that helps its customers close 2-3x more client projects.
 In founding Planscope, he realized that to gain customers he had to attract people to their site through marketing.
 Enter: content marketing.
 Dunn began blogging about all things consulting and this eventually grew into Double Your Freelancing, a community of more than 50,000 freelancers and agencies.

 Dunn shares his insights on how online businesses can specifically incorporate personalization into their marketing strategy to increase conversion and customer lifetime value.
 With a wealth of experience to draw from, he breaks down segmentation, targeting, communicating the right message to your customer and testing for the best results, all in the pursuit of an optimized sales and marketing funnel.

 On the basis of having worked with 50,000 freelancers, what do most people get wrong when it comes to marketing?

 People aren’t proactive enough and do not do things that won’t scale upfront—direct sales, cold outreach, things like that.
 People just expect to put up a marketing site, maybe do a little light blogging and get results.
 When starting software online, the best thing you can do is to have a lot of dialogues.
 Whereas the sales stage is a monologue, you will learn a lot more through dialogue than you will from monologues.
 With anything I do now, before I have a webpage or site up, I have conversations again and again and again to find out the objections people have, where people are getting hung up, confused, the language they use, and so on.